querqy/querqy-elasticsearch/README.md

 Controls how Lucene's scoring implementation (= *similarity*) is used when the boosting query is expanded across fields.

 - `dfc`: 'document frequency correction' - use the same document frequency (*df*) value for all term queries that are produced from the same boost term.
 Querqy will use the maximum document frequency of the produced terms as the *df* value for all of them.
-If the `matching_query` also uses `similarity_scoring=dfc` (@TODO: link), the maximum *df* of the matching query will be added to the *df* of the boosting query terms in order to put the *df*s in the two query parts on a comparable scale and to avoid giving extremely high weight to very sparse boost terms.
+If the `matching_query` also uses `similarity_scoring=dfc` (see [here](https://github.com/renekrie/querqy-elasticsearch#matching_query-similarity_scoring-1)), the maximum *df* of the matching query will be added to the *df* of the boosting query terms in order to put the *df*s in the two query parts on a comparable scale and to avoid giving extremely high weight to very sparse boost terms.
 - `off`: Ignore the output of Lucene's similarity scoring.
 - `on`: Use Lucene's similarity scoring output.